 All students who wish to complete a CSD minor must complete CSDI 204 and an additional 15 credit hours of CSD coursework with a grade of C or better.
-Students interested in a minor must meet with the undergraduate coordinator to plan a course of study, which will focus on basic human communication processes or communication development and disorders.
+Students interested in a minor must meet with their academic advisor or an advisor in Records and Advising to plan a course of study, which will focus on basic human communication processes or communication development and disorders.

 Direct admission to the graduate program in Communication Sciences and Disorders is available for students who meet specific criteria.
 Criteria for direct admission include the following:

 - Senior status (90+ credit hours accumulated) in undergraduate CSD program

 - Achieve a cumulative GPA of 3.5 or higher across all coursework completed at the college/university level

 - Achieve a GPA in the major of 3.6 or higher by the end of the junior year with all A and B grades in CSD courses

 - During the final undergraduate year, students must continue to meet the overall and CSD GPA and grade requirements and complete CSDI 310: Clinical Methods and CSDI 355: Clinical Practicum

 - Admission is conditional based on completion of the bachelor's degree in Communication Sciences and Disorders (CSD) at Saint Xavier University; all CSD courses must be taken at SXU.